-The 2010 Berkeley County Comprehensive Plan (BCCP; Berkeley County 2010) covers the project study area north of the Wando River.
-The BCCP was intended to identify the positive attributes and components that define Berkeley County, while guiding growth and development for the next 15 to 20 years.
+The 2010 Berkeley County Comprehensive Plan (Berkeley County 2010) covers the project study area north of the Wando River.
 The plan identifies the future land use in the immediate vicinity of the project study area as moderate density suburban.
 The moderate density suburban designation encourages compatible mixed use development and a general land use pattern that includes a variety of housing types, retail, service, employment, civic, and compatible industrial uses, as well as public and open spaces and linkages to public transit in a walkable environment.
-Proposed developments adjacent to the project study area include Wando Village, a mixed-use development combining retail/commercial uses with 416 units of various residential types; and Rivers Bend, a retail center including a gas station and other retail spaces such as a hardware store, bank, fast-food restaurant, garden center, etc. A 9,000-acre master-planned, mixed-use development known as Cainhoy Plantation is proposed near the study area on Clements Ferry Road in Berkeley County.
-Two schools have already been constructed as part of the development.
+Proposed developments adjacent to the project study area include Wando Village, a mixed-use development combining retail/commercial uses with 416 units of various residential types; and Rivers Bend, a retail center including a gas station and other retail spaces such as a hardware store, bank, fast-food restaurant, garden center, etc. Adjacent to the study area, a 9,000-acre master-planned, mixed-use development has been approved by the City of Charleston for areas to the north and west of the Cainhoy community.